tomcl/HowToUseGitTJWC/README.md

 <img src="Github%20workflow.jpg"> </img>
 </p>

 The picture shows how changes are propagated between the central Github repository that you created, and your local _working tree_ files.
-For now ignore the red arrows, and focus on the blue arrows that represent typical workflow.
-For simplicity I've separated the two workflow for moving data to and from the central repository into the left and right side of the picture.
+For now ignore the red arrows and focus on the blue arrows that represent typical workflow.
+For simplicity I've separated the two workflows for moving data to and from the central repository into the left and right side of the picture.

 Saving your changes - once you have useful new code - is a two-stage process as shown in the left-hand side of the picture:

 1. **Commit** to the local repository.
 Your visible file changes are saved to the commit tree files, with a Git tracking message.
 Git preserves every individual commit as a self-contained snapshot and can backtrack to any point in its history.
 Any number of commits can be made.
 Normally the latest commit, representing the most recent code, is the only one that matters.
 2. **Push** the local repository to the remote repository.
 This propagates all outstanding newly created commits - there could be more than one - to the remote repo where they can be picked up by anyone else.

 * Keep Github desktop open on your local repository `myrepo` so you can conveniently run git commands from the GUI.
 It will also periodically Fetch origin/master which is helpful though not necessary.
 * Change some local files: e.g. add something to the README.
-* View your local repository in Github DeskTop under the `Changes` tab as in the picture below.
+* View your local repository in Github Desktop under the `Changes` tab as in the picture below.
   * The picture shows the changes tab as I am writing this tutorial
   * Each file changed from the commit tree copy is listed in the LH panel with a tick-box to say whether it will be recorded.
 By default all tick-boxes are ticked and you should keep this.
 See [disasters](#avoiding-disasters) for the dangers in unticking items.
   * Click on a LH panel text file to view the changes in the RH panel.
 Changed text is red.